 A good part of the Free Electrons team will be in San Francisco (actually, not in San Francisco, but in the Bay Area) from February, 13th to 17th for the Android Builders Summit and the Embedded Linux Conference.

 I will be giving a talk about Buildroot: A Nice, Simple and Efficient Embedded Linux Build System on the second day of the conference.
-The aim of the talk is to give a status on where Buildroot is, three years after a maintainer was choosen and a big clean up work was started.
+The aim of the talk is to give a status on where Buildroot is, three years after a maintainer was chosen and a big clean up work was started.
 The project has changed a lot compared to its state three years ago, so I thought it would be nice to make a status on where Buildroot and where it is going.

 With my colleagues Grégory Clément and Maxime Ripard, we will also record all the talks from the Embedded Linux Conference in order to put the videos online, freely available, after the conference, as we have done for many past conferences.

 We hope to meet you in San Francisco for the Android Builders Summit and the Embedded Linux Conference!